AdobeDocs/campaign-learn.en/help/strategy/campaign-maximize-email-best-practices.md

   * How many emails will you send (daily, weekly, monthly)

 * Send a welcome email to new subscribers:
-  * Welcome emails help ensure that subscribers aren't blindsided by new content and don't unsubscribe or mark as spam.
+  * Welcome emails help ensure that subscribers aren't blind sided by new content and don't unsubscribe or mark as spam.
   * Welcome emails are also a good indicator of performance.
 If they aren't being successfully delivered or interacted with, you know it's a sign of poor performance or poor data collection.

 ### 4. Email management